 Part of our mission is to steward healthy and resilient coastal and marine ecosystems that provide valued resources to our nation.

 Coastal and marine ecosystems involve complex interactions between organisms, their environment, and human activities.
-Components of ecosystems interact through dynamic chemical, physical, and biological processes that influence ecosystem sustainability.
+Ecosystem components interact through dynamic chemical, physical, and biological processes that influence organism populations and ecosystem sustainability.

 Human activities, such as development, are a primary cause for coastal wetland loss.
 Studies have found that this loss is substantial—about seven football fields per hour!
 Wetlands filter waters that drain into the ocean, reduce the damaging effects of hurricanes and storms on our coastal communities, help our shorelines adapt to climate change, and play an important role in the productivity of commercial and recreational fisheries.

 We work to maintain ecosystems in a healthy, productive, and resilient condition so they can provide the services humans want and need.
 Fishery managers and scientists frequently reference three levels of ecosystem management in relation to marine fisheries: ecosystem based management, ecosystem based fisheries management, and ecosystem approach to fisheries management.

 Phytoplankton are the foundation of the marine food web.
 They feed lots of other marine life, from microscopic organisms to huge whales.
 By studying the more than 5,000 species of phytoplankton, we are able to evaluate ecosystem health and learn about any changes in these ecosystems.

 The physical boundaries of regional ecosystems are based on four ecological criteria: bathymetry, hydrography, productivity, and trophic relationships.
 Based on these criteria, there are eight distinct regional ecosystems around the coastal margins of United States.